Kamala Harris's Criminal Justice History Explained: Why She Calls Herself the 'Top Cop'

 "We have confused the idea that to achieve safety, you put more cops on the street instead of understanding to achieve safe and healthy communities, you put more resources into the public education system of those communities, into affordable housing, into home ownership, into access to capital for small businesses, access to health care regardless of how much money people have.
 That's how you achieve safe and healthy communities."

-It will be interesting to watch what points and policies she focuses on during the campaign trail and in the debates.
+It will be interesting to see which points and policies she focuses on during her second bid for president.

 Election Day is Nov.
-3. Register to vote at vote.gov and head to your state’s board of elections for details on requesting a mail-in or absentee ballot.
+5, 2024, so be sure to register to vote at vote.gov and head to your state’s board of elections for details on requesting a mail-in or absentee ballot.

 Advertisement